Bantamlak12/alx-low_level_programming/0x09-static_libraries/README.md

 ## *_main.h_*
-Is a header file that contains the following list of prototypes.
+Is a header file that contains the following list of **prototypes**.

-**Prototypes**

 int _putchar(char c);